 Patients with skin discoloration, including melasma, will also benefit zinc oxide’s ability to block out visible and infrared light while not producing heat, which can aggravate pigmentary problems.
 It’s also a great option for infants as young as six months—who have weak skin barriers that are not as developed.

 However, zinc oxide in sunscreens may have several cons that are not flattering for some people, such as white-cast appearance.
-When applied, sunscreens with zinc oxide tend to appear quite white on the skin and leave a translucent appearance.
+When applied, it tends to appear quite white on the skin and leaves a translucent appearance.
 When you use higher concentrations to achieve high SPF values, the formulas are often tinted to mask the white discoloration it would leave on the skin otherwise.